 The law requires an equitable distribution of marital assets and liabilities during the divorce process.
 Marital assets are generally property that was legally or beneficially acquired during the marriage, regardless of which spouse has the title to the property.
 An equitable distribution is a fair, but not necessarily equal, or 50/50 distribution.

 The following marital assets are typically subject to equitable distribution:

 - Personal property, including cars, art and jewelry

-In addition, the law provides for the equitable division of marital debts such as mortgages, medical debts and credit card debts.
-Unlike orders for child support or spousal maintenance, a court order for the division of property is usually not subject to modification.
+In addition, the law in New Jersey provides for the equitable division of marital liabilities such as mortgages, medical debts and credit card debts.
+Unlike orders for child support or spousal support a court order for the division of property is usually not subject to modification in the future.

 Property Division Attorneys

-The lawyers at Ulrichsen Rosen & Freed LLC will provide guidance for all aspects of the division of complex assets and liabilities in both a median-income divorce and a high net worth divorce.
-We will work with you to ascertain the current and potential future value of your marital property and determine your fair share of the estate.
+The lawyers at Ulrichsen Rosen & Freed LLC provide counsel regarding all aspects of the division of complex assets and liabilities in both a median-income divorce and a high net worth divorce.
+The attorneys at Ulrichsen Rosen & Freed LLC work with clients to ascertain the current and potential future value of marital property and determine the fair and equitable share of the estate.
 When appropriate, our lawyers will use financial experts for property and business valuations and to uncover hidden assets.
-Because each divorce is unique, we will tailor our approach to your needs.
+Because each divorce is unique, we will tailor our approach to each client’s needs.

 To learn more, schedule an initial consultation with us.
 Call us at 609-730-3850 or send us a secure message online.